 If only the people we parent were able to function on the same organized and linear levels as we do.
-Yet that isn’t the case.
-So we’re left with kids who test boundaries, throw tantrums, and don’t follow directions.
+But that isn’t the case.
+Kids test boundaries, throw tantrums, and don’t follow directions.

 And sometimes kids bring out the worst in us.
 We yell and lose our tempers.
 We envy others who don’t deal with kids every day.
 We wonder if we’re even cut out for this parenting business.

-And if you’re like me, you find them in the little things throughout the day: The cute quirks your kids do, each one unique to themselves.
 The feeling of accomplishment from having taken all the kids out all on your own.
-The pride in seeing your kids grow and become more independent and self-sufficient.
+The pride in seeing your kids wash the dishes on his own and become more independent and self-sufficient.

 - 6 Ideas to Pull Yourself Out of a Bad Parenting Day